Is It Time to Fix Your Sewer Line?

 3 Signs Your Sewer Line Needs Repair

-problems, the following guide provides 3 signs that your sewer line needs repair.
+While no article can ever provide the definitive answer to all plumbing problems, the following guide provides 3 signs that your sewer line needs repair.

-call Cardinal Plumbing, Heating & Air Inc. for a free estimate!
+If you need immediate repairs for your garbage disposal – call Cardinal Plumbing, Heating & Air Inc. for a free estimate!

 1. Cascading Backups and Blockages